 Location: City Center

 Barnard is a top small liberal arts college that's located in New York City.
-Though a separate institution, Barnard is affiliated with Columbia University, and shares certain clubs, classes, Greek life, sports, and more, which gives student the added benefit of large university resources in addition to their small college experience.
+Though a separate institution, Barnard is affiliated with Columbia University, and shares certain clubs, classes, Greek life, sports, and more, which gives students the added benefit of large university resources in addition to their small college experience.
 Barnard offers over 50 different major areas of study, and is extremely selective.
 It is the most selective college in the country that is exclusively a women's college, and students benefit from an academically rigorous environment, world-class professors, and a city full of job prospects.

 - "Barnard is a rigorous yet nurturing environment"